 SI.
-No. Name of the Project Amount spent for the Project Mode of Implemen- tation - Direct Mode of Implementation - Through Implementing Agency State District (in Rs.)
+No. Name of the Project Item from the list of activities in Schedule VII to the Act (Yes/No) spent for the Project ta Mode of Implemen- tation - Direct - Through nplementation Implementing gency State District (in Rs.)
 (Yes/No) Name CSR Registration number 1.
 Legal Research and Studies Promotion Foundation Clause (i) of the Schedule VII to the Companies Act, 2013; Eradicating hunger, poverty and malnutrition, promoting health care including preventive health care and sanitation including contribution to the Swach Bharat Kosh set-up by the Central Government for the promotion of sanitation and making available safe drinking water Clause (ii) of the Schedule VII to the Act; promoting education, including special education and employment enhancing vocation skills especially among children, women, elderly and the differently abled and livelihood enhancement projects.
 Yes West Bengal Kolkata 20,00,000 Yes 2.
 Organizing Medical camps in nearby villages and contribution for medical relief/assistance Clause (i) of the Schedule VII to the Companies Act, 2013 - Medical and health care Clause (x) of the Schedule VII to the Companies Act, 2013 - Rural Development projects Yes Andhra Pradesh West Bengal Chittoor District Kolkata 83,647 Yes 3.
 School/College Building Development, Infrastructure facilities, Educational assistance, etc. Clause (ii) of the Schedule VII to the Companies Act, 2013 - Promoting education etc. No Gujarat Chhotila 3,00,00,000 Implementing Agency Charit rti Education and cable Trust CSR00007065